-London is so full of ridiculously photogenic locations and landmarks.
-But here are a few locations that can make every photographer’s dreams come true!
+The city is so full of ridiculously photogenic locations and landmarks but let’s see some of the top London instagram spots!
+Here are a few locations that can make every photographer’s dreams come true.
 Read on to find tips on how to get the best shot!

 Saint Paul’s was actually originally a Gothic-style cathedral (one of my all-time favorite styles <3 ), until the Great fire of London in 1666 destroyed it.
 The Cathedral has been damaged heavily before too, but the Great fire of London was the reason it was rebuilt – in Roman style!
 Most cathedrals in London have been built in Gothic style, as was Saint Paul’s, so the Roman style is pretty unique for London.
 This is why it’s so worth photographing this London sight!

 Tower Bridge is another iconic London photography landmark.
 You’ll see many different photos of the bridge itself, BUT my photography tip is – get a tripod and take long-exposure shots from it!
 The wider lens you have – the better (duh!).

 A good time for long exposures is usually winter time, since it gets dark early enough to catch the traffic.
 A 6 or 8-second exposure should to the job, no need for 20-30 seconds.
 Once you’re all set up and taken a few test shots, stand your ground wait patiently for a double-decker.
 I was very very lucky in this shot, as I managed to snap two double-deckers passing each other <3

 Although Tower Bridge is a super iconic London photography sight, Blackfriars bridge ALWAYS takes my breath away with its purple lights!
 I have taken SO MANY shots of it, I’ve lost count.